 Embedded in the community

-The café will be located in Easton on the Hill just outside Stamford in Northamptonshire, in a former primary school building.
+The Birch Tree café is located in Easton on the Hill just outside Stamford in Northamptonshire, in a former primary school building.
 The café project has been enthusiastically welcomed by the village community, and we hope it will become a popular meeting place for local people, as well as a magnet for cyclists, walkers and other visitors.

 Find out more about the T-21 charity